-Source: Survey Data (2025)
+Note.
+Survey Data (2025)

 The findings indicate significant variations in the capital structures of the listed commercial banks.
 Debt, measured as total debt to total assets, ranged from 0.12 to 0.87, with a mean of 0.54 and a standard deviation of 0.18.
 This implies that while some banks adopted conservative financing strategies with lower dependence on debt, others relied substantially on debt financing.
 Such differences demonstrate variations in risk appetite, funding decisions, and balance sheet management among banks.
 Higher levels of debt may increase governance requirements through enhanced monitoring by creditors and regulators, while also encouraging stronger internal controls, transparency, and board oversight.